Examples Installation Guide

 Oracle ODBC Driver demos provide basic structure of an ODBC application which can be extended to make a full-fledged ODBC application.
 ODBC being a standard, plenty of sample applications may be found in books which discuss the concept of ODBC driver.
 For Oracle ODBC Driver specific options, see Help while setting up Data Source Name on Windows.

-See Also:"Using Oracle ODBC Driver" in Oracle Database Administrator's Reference for Linux and UNIX for more information about these demos
+See Also:"Using Oracle ODBC Driver" in Oracle Database Administrator's Reference for Linux and UNIX-Based Operating Systems for more information about these demos

 Oracle provides a set of JDBC drivers that you can use for debugging the code and other deployment scenarios.
 These drivers can access Oracle Database release 8.1.7 or later.